LaisColetta/WSSA-Big-Project/README.md

 - `PUT /api/recipes/{recipe_id}`: Update an existing recipe.
 - `DELETE /api/recipes/{recipe_id}`: Delete a recipe.
 - `POST /api/recipes/search`: Search for recipes online and add them to the database.

-  source: Edamam API Documentation - https://developer.edamam.com/edamam-docs-recipe-api

-## EDAMAM API

-The recipes contained in the Recipe Search API EDAMAM are web recipes.
-These are recipes collected from throughout the internet.
-Therefore, they do not hold the copyrights to these recipes and do not provide the cooking instructionsonly the url to the source recipe.